 17. “Art & Fear” by David Bayles and Ted Orland:

 A deep dive into the challenges and triumphs of the artistic journey.
-It’s a testament to the dedication and passion behind every artwork.
+“Art & Fear” is a testament to the dedication and passion behind every artwork.

 18. “Why Your Five-Year-Old Could Not Have Done That: Modern Art Explained” by Susie Hodge:

 Modern art can be puzzling.
-Hodge offers a delightful, clear explanation, making contemporary art accessible to all.
+Hodge offers a delightful, clear explanation, and in the process, helps to make contemporary art accessible to all.

 19. “The Art of Looking: How to Read Modern and Contemporary Art” by Lance Esplund:

-Esplund guides readers on how to interpret and appreciate the complexities of modern art, enriching their collecting journey.
+Esplund guides readers on how to interpret and appreciate the complexities of modern art, and does so in a way which is likely to enrich your collecting journey.

 20. “Collecting Art for Love, Money, and More” by Ethan Wagner and Thea Westreich Wagner:

-This book presents a holistic view, delving into the emotional, financial, and aesthetic facets of art collecting.
+This book offers a holistic view, delving into the emotional, financial, and aesthetic facets of art collecting.